Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2022-05-31-dynamicio-at-ODSC.md

 Well, `dynamic(i/o)` is exactly that; a layer of indirection for pandas I/O operations.

-If you want to find out more about it then [register to attend this year's `ODSC`](https://odsc.com/europe/) and [attend our presentation](https://odsc.com/speakers/dynamicio-a-pandas-i-o-wrapper-why-you-should-start-your-ml-ops-journey-with-wrapping-your-i-o/).
-Come and learn about how its adoption has helped us go beyond just achieving consistency across our ML repos, effectively dealing with glue code and keeping our code-bases DRY but also acting as an interface between different teams.
+If you want to find out more about it then [register to attend this year's `ODSC`](https://odsc.com/europe/) and [attend the presentation by myself and my colleague Tyler Ferguson on `dynamic(i/o)`](https://odsc.com/speakers/dynamicio-a-pandas-i-o-wrapper-why-you-should-start-your-ml-ops-journey-with-wrapping-your-i-o/).
+Come and learn about how its implementation and adoption has helped us go beyond just achieving consistency across our ML repos, effectively dealing with glue code and keeping our code-bases DRY, but also acting as an interface between different teams.

 Remember to like my post and re-share it (if you really liked it)!